 Stage 4 Crisis: Red-Tape

 While line managers lose faith in headquarters, staff loses faith in line managers and starts complaining about how uncooperative and uninformed they are.
-The root problem in both cases is the bureaucratic system where procedure takes precedence over problem solving.
+The root problem in both cases is the bureaucratic system where the procedure takes precedence over problem-solving.
 The red-tape crisis happens when the company becomes too big and complex to be managed through formal programs and a rigid system

 In a nutshell, the company loses its ability to innovate and conquer new markets because it becomes too focused on efficiency.